uwe-app/website/site/docs/data-sources/page-template.md

 {{import "header"}}

-Once we have a [configuration]({{ link "/docs/data-sources/configuration/" }}) and some documents for our generator we can create a template and assign the index to the template.
+Once we have a [[docs/data-sources/configuration]] and some documents for our generator we can create a template and assign the index to the template.

 Create the `site/quotes/item.html` template to render each quote; it can reference the data using the `document` on the `value` for the index: